Feeding salmon in Full HD, wirelessly

 “Given that you have a camera on your own mobile phone that can send images all over the world in just a few seconds, it’s hardly strange that we also want faster, better images of our fish,” says Thomas Wiig, Innovation Manager at ScaleAQ.

 Ever since ScaleAQ began supplying cameras to the aquaculture industry in the 90s, there has been rapid development in the sector.
-And just as is the case with most innovation in the industry, cameras have also developed on the basis of experience from the cage itself.
+And just as is the case with most innovation in the industry, cameras have also developed on the basis of experience from the pen itself.

-“For many years, we received requests from aquaculture operators asking us to develop a way to transmit digital HD images from the cage to the barge or a base on land in a way that was stable and wireless.
+“For many years, we received requests from aquaculture operators asking us to develop a way to transmit digital HD images from the pen to the barge or a base on land in a way that was stable and wireless.
 That’s why we’re proud that we now supply wireless HD systems that have been stress tested over a long period of time with several different aquaculture professionals,” Thomas says.

 Extended feeding window